teuben/nemo/docs/source/glossary.rst

   miriad
       Another astronomical data reduction package,
-      from which we have borrowed\index{miriad} some user interfaces ({\tt miriad} and {\tt mirtool}) which are plug-compatible with our command-line syntax.
+      from which we have borrowed some user interfaces ({\tt miriad} and {\tt mirtool}) which are plug-compatible with our command-line syntax.